hauck-as/findTDE/README.md

 `findTDE` comprises a set of scripts to facilitate easy, high-throughput calculations of threshold displacement energies (TDEs) for materials using ab initio/classical molecular dynamics in `VASP`/`LAMMPS`.
 The threshold displacement energy is the minimum kinetic energy transfer from incident radiation to a lattice atom that produces a permanent defect.
 This property is useful for understanding the radiation hardness of a material, and it is a required parameter for binary collision approximation calculations (e.g., SRIM/TRIM).

 ## Installation
-Currently, there is no automatic installation method available.
-The files may be either downloaded manually or using `git clone`.
+Automatic installation is available with `pip install findtde`.
+The files may also be either downloaded manually or using `git clone`.

 ## Usage
 The find_tde script may be called directly from the command line with several options.
 The usage may be displayed using the help (-h) option.
 The convergence mode (-c) determines how subsequent kinetic energy values are chosen for the displacement event, either "standard" (adjust by 5 eV until opposite defect generation is found, then adjust by 1 eV until the TDE is found) or "midpoint" (adjust by 8 eV until opposite defect generation is found, then adjust by half the distance from the current energy to the nearest energy of opposite defect generation).
 The program selection (-p) chooses whether `VASP` or `LAMMPS` is used for the calculations.
 If `LAMMPS` is used, the force field file may be chosen (-f).